itsAwalden95/ibase_rag/README.md

 - `run_model.py`: Script for running the RAG pipeline using the configured LLM.

 ## Notes
+- Login to server with this command: ssh -L 8082:localhost:8082 user@host_IP to allow for interaction with Chatbot/Gradio UI
 - Make sure the GGUF model is compatible with `llama-cpp-python`.

 ## Contributing